AshutoshGunjal/Restful-Webservice-With-Spring-Boot/README.md

 - **JSON Conversion**: Spring Boot simplifies JSON conversion for handling data between your API and clients.

-This hands-on practice will introduce you to the core elements of building RESTful APIs with Spring Boot.
+This hands-on practice will introduce to the core elements of building RESTful APIs with Spring Boot.